MicrosoftDocs/visualstudio-docs/docs/sharepoint/creating-sharepoint-workflow-solutions.md

  Activities can have properties, methods, and events.
 Use the **Properties** window to set the properties of an activity.

  You can also create a custom activity.
-For more information, see [Walkthrough: Create a Custom Site Workflow Activity](../sharepoint/walkthrough-create-a-custom-site-workflow-activity.md).
+For more information, see [Walkthrough: Create a custom site workflow activity](../sharepoint/walkthrough-create-a-custom-site-workflow-activity.md).

  Activities are organized in the following tabs in the **Toolbox**: